How to Get Rid of Turtles | Proven Long-Term Solutions!

 • Size:Diagonal:12.6''x12.6''/32x32cm; height (stretched):...

-• The bait trap is made of multiple strands of polyethylene woven...
+• The bait traps are made of multi-strand green polyethylene woven...

-• STAINLESS STEEL WIRE BRACKET: Use 0.16 IN thick stainless steel...
+• STAINLESS STEEL WIRE HOLDER: Use 0.16 inch thick stainless steel...

 Frabill Crawfish Trap 31”x9”, Multicolor, One Size, 1273